meliarr/WebPortfolio2023/src/content/work/websites/JermaineJamison.md

 img: /assets/portfolio-img-jermaine.png
 img_alt: Screenshot of Jermaine's campaign website homepage.
 description: |
-  Collaborating with Jermaine on creating a website that reflects his dedication to making Lenexa a better place for everyone.
+  Collaborated with Jermaine on creating a website that reflects his dedication to making Lenexa a better place for everyone.
 tags:
   - Web Design
   - WordPress
   - Elementor
 ---

-Jermaine is a community leader and entrepreneur with a passion for giving back to his community.
-In his run for Lenexa City Council, he wanted a website that invited voters to learn more about him, his background, and his priorities.
+<span class="text-[23px] font-light">Jermaine is a community leader and entrepreneur with a passion for giving back to his community.
+In his run for Lenexa City Council, he wanted a website that invited voters to learn more about him, his background, and his priorities.</span>

 I designed and built a website that would highlight his leadership experience, his dedication to the city and a hub of resources for voters and other members of the community.